Implement Versions and plans in Pigment

 • Create new plans easily by adding Items to the Version Dimension

-• Use Clone Data to initialise new plans from existing ones
+• Use Clone Data to initialize new plans from existing ones